Maria I of Portugal: Death and legacy

 Maria lived in Brazil for a total of eight years, always in a state of incapacitation.
 On 20 March 1816, she died at the Carmo Convent in Rio de Janeiro at the age of 81.
-After her death, the prince regent was acclaimed as King Dom João VI.
+After her death, the prince regent was acclaimed as King John VI.
 In 1821, Maria's body was returned to Lisbon to be interred in a mausoleum in the Estrela Basilica (Basílica da Estrela), which she had helped found.

 Maria is a greatly admired figure in both Brazil and Portugal due to the tremendous changes and events that took place during her reign.
 In Portugal, she is celebrated as a strong female figure.
 Her legacy shines at Portugal's Queluz Palace, a baroque-roccoco masterpiece that she helped conceive.
 A large statue of her stands in front of the palace, and a pousada near the palace is named in her honour.
 A large marble statue of the queen was erected at the Portuguese National Library in Lisbon by the students of Joaquim Machado de Castro.

 In Brazil, Maria is admired as a key figure in the eventual independence of Brazil.
 It was during her reign, albeit through the government of her son's regency, that many of the national institutions and organizations in Brazil were created.
 These institutions were the precursors to their modern-day equivalents and granted large degree of power to the Brazilian colonials.
 While she is often called A Louca (the Mad) in Brazil, Brazilian and Portuguese historians hold her in high esteem.

 Marriage and issue

-Maria married her uncle Pedro on 6 June 1760.
-At the time of their marriage, Maria was 25 and Pedro was 42.
+Maria married her uncle Peter on 6 June 1760.
+At the time of their marriage, Maria was 25 and Peter was 42.
 Despite the age gap, the couple had a happy marriage.
-Upon Maria's accession in 1777, her husband became the nominal King Dom Pedro III of Portugal.
+Upon Maria's accession in 1777, her husband became the nominal King Peter III of Portugal.
 They had six children: